The Government has announced two changes to the Seller’s Stamp Duty (SSD) for residential properties:

 Source: URA

-Marina South is set to evolve into a mixed-use residential neighborhood, featuring retail, hotels, offices, and amenities, all within a 10-minute walk.
+Marina South is set to evolve into a mixed-use residential neighbourhood, featuring retail, hotels, offices, and amenities, all within a 10-minute walk.
 Through the GLS programme, Marina South is currently undergoing a Master Plan transformation in the hands of URA.

 In 2023, a consortium led by developer Kingsford Group put in a top bid of $1,402 per square foot per plot ratio (psf ppr) for a site at Marina Gardens Lane, which will be developed into a new residential project.
 Set to yield 937 units, the development is expected to launch in 2025, thus setting the stage for one of Marina South’s pioneering projects.